What are allergies?

 How are allergies treated?

-Allergy shots (immunotherapy) and medicine are effective ways to treat allergies.
+Allergy immunotherapy (shots or sublingual immunotherapy) and medicine are effective ways to treat allergies.

 Most people get better with allergy shots.
 It often takes about 12 to 18 months before you notice a clear reduction in symptoms.
 Some people see improvement in 6 to 8 months.

 A newer type of immunotherapy is called SLIT (sublingual immunotherapy).
-It can be taken by mouth daily at home.
-It is an effective alternative to allergy shots.
-But it is currently only available for a few allergens.
+This uses tablets that are dissolved under the tongue daily at home.
+It's an effective alternative to allergy shots.
+But it's currently only available for a few allergens, including grass pollen, ragweed pollen, and dust mites.

 Talk with your healthcare provider for more information about allergy medicines.